sengmann/convict-doc/README.md

 # convict-doc
 converts a Convict schema into rendered documentation.
 At this Moment it will be rendered as a markdown table.

-Perhabs in the future other formats are added.
+Perhaps in the future other formats are added.

 ## Usage